-The men who come to Balance Atlanta fitting into the difficult cases niche are those who realize it is time to turn their health around.
-While they do seek care from their primary MD, they recognize the importance of a holistic health.
+The men who come to Balance Atlanta, fitting into the difficult cases niche, are those who realize it is time to turn their health around.
+While they do seek care from their primary MD, they recognize the importance of holistic health.

-Someone asked why women tend to seek alternative health care, get annual physicals, and generally strive to make wellness a priority more so than men.
+Someone asked why women tend to seek alternative health care, get annual physicals, and generally strive to prioritize wellness more than men.

 As time marches on, no one is getting younger.
 There is often a naïve expectation coming from middle-aged men that they should be able to drink, work, exercise, do without adequate sleep, and partake in (and recover from) other indulgences to the same degree as they did when they were 20.